Anas436/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis
-In this project I have constructed a Machine Learning System which will analyis students performance with about their academic records.
+In this project I have constructed a Machine Learning System which will Analysis Students Performance with about their academic records.
 Note that, this project will work with any students recods which you want to provide.

 Tools : Jupyter Notebook,